A Chekanov-Eliashberg algebra for Legendrian graphs: Introduction

 Even though we only consider a combinatorial description for pseudo-holomorphic disks in the rest of the article, the main idea of the construction of our DGA and of the proof of the invariance come from the geometric picture sketched above.
-This model is inspired by the standard local model for Legendrians in boundaries of Weinstein 1-handles discussed in \cite[\S 4.2]{EN2015}.
+This model is inspired by the standard local model for Legendrians in boundaries of Weinstein 1-handles discussed by Ekholm and Ng in \cite[\S 4.2]{EN2015}.
 Indeed, we need half of that standard model.
 We have the following relation in this regard:

-\begin{theoreme*}[Theorem~\ref{theorem:relation to EN}] Let $\cL$ be a Legendrian graph with $2m$ vertices and $\Phi$ be a $m$-pair of gluings of vertices such that the gluing $\cL_\Phi$ is a Legendrian link in $\#^m(S^1\times S^2)$.
-Then the DGA $\cA_\cL$ is generalized stable-tame isomorphic to the DGA $\cA_{\cL_\Phi}^{\EN}$ defined by Ekholm and Ng in \cite{EN2015}. \end{theoreme*}
+\begin{bigtheorem}[Theorem~\ref{theorem:relation to EN}] Let $\cL$ be a Legendrian graph with $2m$ vertices and $\Phi$ be a $m$-pair of gluings of vertices such that the gluing $\cL_\Phi$ is a Legendrian link in $\#^m(S^1\times S^2)$.
+Then the DGA $\cA_\cL$ is generalized stable-tame isomorphic to the DGA $\cA_{\cL_\Phi}^{\EN}$ defined by Ekholm and Ng. \end{bigtheorem}

 For a given Legendrian link in $S^3$, there is a construction of a Weinstein domain obtained by attaching a cotangent cone (or Weinstein two handle) along the neighborhood of the given Legendrian link.
-To extend this construction to a Legendrian graph $\Lambda$, we need additional data on $\Lambda$, a {\em smoothing $\cS$} at each vertex and {\em base points}.
+To extend this construction to a Legendrian graph $\Lambda$, we need additional data on $\Lambda$, the {\em base points} $I$, which determine preferred Legendrian cycles $\{\Lambda_i\}_{i \in I}$.

-Note that these additional data determine a neighborhood of $\Lambda$, {\em a Legendrian ribbon $R$}, with preferred Legendrian cycles $\{\Lambda_i\}_{i \in I}$.
-Now it is possible to mimic the construction for the Legendrian graph, and note that the resulting Weinstein domain, say $\cW$, depends on the ribbon $R$, not the starting Legendrian $\Lambda$.
+Now it is possible to mimic the construction for the Legendrian graph, and note that the resulting Weinstein domain, say $\cW$, depends on a {\em Legendrian ribbon} $R$ under the ribbon isotopies, not the starting Legendrian $\Lambda$.
 So it is natural and important to consider algebraic invariants for the ribbon structure which can be extracted from $\Lambda$ equipped with the above additional data.

-\begin{theoremf*}[Theorem~\ref{theorem:homology invariant of ribbon equivalence}] Let $(\cL,\cS)$ be a based Legendrian graph with potential and smoothing.
-For each pair of cycles $(\Lambda_i, \Lambda_j)$, there exists a chain complex $\cA_{\cL_\cS}(\Lambda_i,\Lambda_j)$, which is a ribbon equivalence invariant up to (zig-zags of) quasi-isomorphisms.